Vanilla-OS/handbook/_posts/2023-01-21-install-in-vm.md

 [Virtualbox Guest Additions](https://www.virtualbox.org/manual/ch04.html) offers enhanced features, between the virtual machine and host, like Clipboard sharing, Seamless Windows, etc.

 Due to the nature of ABRoot, the process of its installation is different.
-Follow this guide to Install it in Vanilla OS.
+Follow this guide to install it in Vanilla OS.

-- First, enter the ABRoot shell using the `sudo abroot shell` command, then execute the `sudo apt update` command.
+- First, enter the transactional shell using the `sudo abroot shell` command, then execute the `sudo apt update` command.
-- Now, Install the required packages and dependencies using the following command:-
+- Now, install the required packages and dependencies using the following command:-

 ```bash
 sudo apt install -y build-essential linux-headers-$(uname -r)
 ```

 - `exit` the transaction shell and `reboot` your system.

 - In VirtualBox, select "Insert Guest Additions CD image..." from the "Devices" menu at the top bar.
 - After mounting the CD image, type `cp -r /media/<username>/Vbox_GAs_<version> /tmp/vbox` in your terminal.
 (Temporary files in `/tmp` gets removed after a reboot)

-**_Note_**:- Contents inside `<>` is a placeholder and must be replaced with the required details.
+**_Note_**:- The content inside `<>` is a placeholder and must be replaced with the required details.

-- Now, enter ABRoot using `sudo abroot shell`, then run `cd /tmp` to change the current working directory.
+- Now, enter the transactional shell using `sudo abroot shell`, then run `cd /tmp` to change the current working directory.
 - Now, execute `./VBoxLinuxAdditions.run`.
-Then after successful execution, build the Kernel modules by typing `/sbin/rcvboxadd quicksetup all` in the terminal.
+After the successful execution, build the Kernel modules by typing `/sbin/rcvboxadd quicksetup all` in the terminal.
 - `exit` the transaction shell and `reboot` your system.

 ![VirtualBox 13](/assets/uploads/VM_Post/Virtualbox/VirtualBox_13.webp)